Berlin

 Intro

-In Berlin, hotel luxury bears no resemblance to any other: no gilding, but raw concrete, radical design, lofts where you can still hear the noise of printing presses or porcelain machines.
-We have sifted through the addresses that truly embody the Berlin spirit, between Prussian heritage and underground avant-garde.
-Here is our shortlist of 10 5-star hotels that deliver on their promises, far from the clichés of the traditional palace.
+In Berlin, luxury hotel stays are like no other: no gilding, but raw concrete, radical design, lofts where one can still hear the noise of printing presses or porcelain machines.
+We have combed through the addresses that truly embody the Berlin spirit, between Prussian heritage and underground avant-garde.
+Here is our shortlist of 10 five-star hotels that deliver on their promises, far from the clichés of the traditional palace.

 The selection